As Vaping Illnesses Rise, Doctors Warn Of Possible 'Irreversible Damage' To Lungs

 She said this is an ongoing outbreak: "States continue to get new cases reported."

-The CDC has ramped up its investigation, activating its emergency operations center earlier this week in an effort to nail down the cause of the sicknesses, which remains unclear.
-In addition, the Food and Drug Administration has enlisted the help of its office of criminal investigations, the law-enforcement arm of FDA.
+The CDC has ramped up its investigation, activating its Emergency Operations Center this week in an effort to nail down the cause of the illnesses, which remains unclear.
+In addition, the Food and Drug Administration has enlisted the help of its office of criminal investigations, the law enforcement arm of FDA.

-"We are in desperate need of facts," FDA's Mitch Zeller said during a call with reporters Thursday.
+"We are in desperate need of facts," the FDA's Mitch Zeller said during a call with reporters Thursday.

-So, far, it appears most patients have fallen ill after vaping THC — a psycho-active component in cannabis — nicotine, or a combination of both.
+So far, it appears that most patients have fallen ill after vaping THC — a psychoactive component in cannabis — nicotine or a combination of both.
 Symptoms include severe pneumonia, in many cases.
 Patients can recover from the acute problem that led them to the hospital, but long-term impacts are unknown.

 It's "terrifying to think about," Hergenreder told NPR.
-He was vaping THC, but says he did not know it could be dangerous.
+He was vaping THC but says he did not know it could be dangerous.
 He says he's feeling better since his hospitalization, but he still gets winded going up stairs.

-In the hospital, he says, "they caught an image of the bottom portion of my lungs and that's when they realized the severity of the damage."
+In the hospital, he says, "they caught an image of the bottom portion of my lungs, and that's when they realized the severity of the damage."

-His story has garnered a lot of media attention, in part, because he's part of a lawsuit against the manufacturer of the vape products he used.
+His story has garnered a lot of media attention, in part because he's part of a lawsuit against the manufacturer of the vape products he used.

 His case raises an important question: Can the patients who've fallen seriously ill after vaping expect to make a full recovery?
 We spoke to doctors who have treated some of the patients.